ShubhamSingh047/AssignmentCalculator/client/README.md

 ## Overview

 This project is a frontend-only application using React.
-The application is developed with a Test-Driven Development (TDD) approach, ensuring high-quality code and robust functionality.
+The application is developed with a Test-Driven Development (TDD) approach, ensuring high-quality code and robust functionality consisting of add on functionality of dark and light mode.

 ## Folder Structure